preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 .. image:: document-rollup-settings-query-new.png

-1. Set scope for the document rollup: All Documents, Published Documents only or Archived Documents only.
+1. Set scope for the document rollup:

++ All Documents - always available, meaning ALL documents the logged in user has permissions to read.
+Use the query settings below to limit what will be shown in the rollup.
+The rollup can then be set to display just "normal" documents or both normal and controlled documents.
+To rollup documents from one or more Teams Sites, use this option.
++ Published Documents  - available only if Controlled Documents is active.
+Meaning ALL published CONTROLLED DOCUMENTS the logged in user has permissions to read.
+Use the query settings below to limit what will be shown in the rollup.
++ Archived Documents - available only if Controlled Documents is active.
+Meaning all published Controlled Documents in the Archive.
+As permissions to read documents in the Archive normally is given to just a few, this is for specialized implementation.

-**Note!** Regardless of what you select here, the documents that will be displayed for a user are those documents that the user has premissions to read.
+**Note!** Regardless of what you select here, the documents that will be displayed for a user are only those documents that the user has premissions to read.

 2. Use the three lists for base settings and the field to add a Query Parameter.
 3. Click "Add" to add the Query.